 Education: John personally knows the importance of quality education, and that it gives the foundation for a good life, and so has also served as a Moffat County School District Board of Education member.

-Top-notch affordable health care is another priority for me.
-I was honored to serve as a Trustee for the Memorial Hospital at Craig.
+Health Care: Top-notch and affordable health care is another priority for John, who also served as a Trustee for the Memorial Hospital at Craig.